mvolfik/rust/src/doc/rustc/src/platform-support/helenos.md

 ## Requirements

 These targets only support cross-compilation.
-The targets do support std, although support of some platform features (filesystem, networking) may be limited.
+The targets will[^1] support libstd, although support of some platform features (filesystem, networking) may be limited.

-You need to have a local clone of the HelenOS repository and the HelenOS toolchain set up, no development artifacts are available (yet).
+You need to have a local clone of the HelenOS repository and the HelenOS toolchain set up, no HelenOS-Rust development artifacts are available.

+[^1]: The support is not yet available, because it needs to be done in a separate PR, because compiler support needs to be merged first to allow creating libc bindings

 ## Building